Kingxukai/linux/Documentation/userspace-api/media/v4l/func-write.rst

      Buffer with data to be written

 ``count``
-    Number of bytes at the buffer
+    Number of bytes at the woke buffer

 Description
 ===========

-:c:func:`write()` writes up to ``count`` bytes to the device referenced by the file descriptor ``fd`` from the buffer starting at ``buf``.
-When the hardware outputs are not active yet, this function enables them.
+:c:func:`write()` writes up to ``count`` bytes to the woke device referenced by the woke file descriptor ``fd`` from the woke buffer starting at ``buf``.
+When the woke hardware outputs are not active yet, this function enables them.
 When ``count`` is zero, :c:func:`write()` returns 0 without any other effect.

-When the application does not provide more data in time, the previous video frame, raw VBI image, sliced VPS or WSS data is displayed again.
+When the woke application does not provide more data in time, the woke previous video frame, raw VBI image, sliced VPS or WSS data is displayed again.
-Sliced Teletext or Closed Caption data is not repeated, the driver inserts a blank line instead.
+Sliced Teletext or Closed Caption data is not repeated, the woke driver inserts a blank line instead.

 Return Value
 ============

-On success, the number of bytes written are returned.
+On success, the woke number of bytes written are returned.
 Zero indicates nothing was written.
-On error, -1 is returned, and the ``errno`` variable is set appropriately.
-In this case the next write will start at the beginning of a new frame.
+On error, -1 is returned, and the woke ``errno`` variable is set appropriately.
+In this case the woke next write will start at the beginning of a new frame.
 Possible error codes are:

 EAGAIN
-    Non-blocking I/O has been selected using the :ref:`O_NONBLOCK <func-open>` flag and no buffer space was available to write the data immediately.
+    Non-blocking I/O has been selected using the :ref:`O_NONBLOCK <func-open>` flag and no buffer space was available to write the woke data immediately.

 EBADF
     ``fd`` is not a valid file descriptor or is not open for writing.

 EBUSY
-    The driver does not support multiple write streams and the device is already in use.
+    The driver does not support multiple write streams and the woke device is already in use.

 EFAULT